-81. The Plan would grant the Debtors a discharge because they are included in the definition of "Released Party."
+- 95. The Combined Plan would grant the Debtors a discharge because they are included in the definition of "Released Party."
 D.I.
-498, Art.
-I.A, Item 138 (defining "Released Party" to include, among others, "each Debtor").
-Thus, the Debtors will receive the releases embodied in Article XII.B of the Plan (quoted above in Section II.A), including as to, among other things, "any ... act or omission, transaction, agreement, event or other occurrence taking place on or before the Effective Date."
+588, Art.
+I.A, Item 141 (defining "Released Party" to include, among others, "each Debtor").
+Thus, the Debtors will receive the releases embodied in Article XII.B of the Combined Plan (quoted above in Section II.A).
 Id. at Art.
-XII.B ("[A]s of the Effective Date and to the fullest extent authorized by applicable law ... each Releasing Party conclusively, absolutely, unconditionally, generally, individually, collectively, irrevocably, and forever releases and discharges the Released Parties from any and all Causes of Action whatsoever[.]") (emphasis removed).
-In addition, Article XII.D of the Plan would establish an injunction to enforce this discharge as to the Debtors.
+XII.B ("[A]s of the Effective Date and to the fullest extent authorized by applicable law ... each (a) Releasing Party ... conclusively, absolutely, unconditionally, generally, individually, collectively, irrevocably, and forever releases and discharges the (y) Released Parties ... from any and all Causes of Action whatsoever[.]") (emphasis removed).
+In addition, Article XII.D of the Combined Plan would establish an injunction to enforce this discharge as to the Debtors.
 Id. at Art.
 XII.D.
+10 - 96.
+However, the Debtors are not eligible for a discharge because the elements of section 1141(d)(3) are satisfied.